best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 Reference tables usually have lots of rows and columns of data and are aimed at users who need or want detailed data.
 There may be a wide variety of statistics broken down into different categories.

-Reference tables are generally supplied in an spreadsheet document.
+Reference tables are generally supplied in a spreadsheet document.
 It is these types of tables this guidance focuses on.

 ### Marking up tables in spreadsheets
 Ensure all tables in your spreadsheet are ‘marked up’ as a table – this is key to meeting accessibility [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships), [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable) and [success criterion 2.4.3 focus order](https://www.w3.org/TR/WCAG21/#focus-order).